-The Central Coast Water Board will hold a public hearing on the tentative WDRs during its regular Board meeting on the following date and time and at the following location:
+The Central Coast Water Board held a public hearing on the tentative WDRs during its regular Board meeting on the following date and time and at the following location:

-Date: September 21-22, 2017
+Date: September 21, 2017

-Time: 8:30 a.m.
+Time: 9:00 a.m.

 Location: Santa Barbara County Planning and Development Hearing Room

-123 E. Anapamu Street Santa Barbara, CA 93101
+123 E. Anapamu Street

+Santa Barbara, CA 93101

-Interested persons are invited to attend.
-At the public hearing, the Central Coast Water Board will hear testimony pertinent to the discharge, WDRs, and permit.
-For accuracy of the record, important testimony is requested in writing.
+Interested persons were invited to attend the public hearing and provide testimony to the Central Coast Water Board pertinent to the discharge, WDRs, and permit.
+For accuracy of the record, important testimony was requested in writing.
+No public provided comments during the meeting and the WDRs were approved on the consent calendar.